 In the current environment of distressed home values and inevitable interest rate increases, now is the time to ensure that you have a mortgage strategy that is in line with your long-term goals.
 When advising my clients on their next mortgage, we consider much more than just their loan.

-I ensure they avoid making the following 5 most costly mortgage mistakes:
+Working with City Creek Mortgage will help ensure you avoid the 5 most costly mortgage mistakes:

 1. Listing your home without first being approved for your next home purchase.

 I often hear of horror stories where a homeowner sells their current home and later realizes that they are not in position to financially qualify for their next home.
 As a result, they are forced to either rent or purchase a house that is less than they had hoped for.